bretcope/EnumToSql/README.md

 > __Note__: if you delete the entire enum itself, you'll need to manually drop the table from SQL.
 This section only applies to individual values of an enum.
 >
-> __Note__: There is probably a strong case to be made for allowing the EnumSqlTable attribute to override the deletion mode.
+> __Note__: There is probably a strong case to be made for allowing the EnumToSql attribute to override the deletion mode.
 Open an issue if you have a use case.

 ### Multiple Assemblies or Databases